-- Good battery life: averaged around 10 hours in expert tests.
+- Good battery life: around 10 hours in expert tests.

 - A little pricey for a Chromebook.

-- Limited ports mean users will need adapters for some types of connections (HDMI, USB-A, etc.).
+- Users need adapters for some types of connections (HDMI, USB-A, etc.).

 - Display could be even brighter and speakers are kind of weak, according to one expert.

 Takeaway: The Asus Chromebook Flip C302 has a lot of high-end features not found on other cheap laptops, along with zippy performance.
 Users who like the looks and light weight of the MacBook Air might be quite pleased with this much-cheaper alternative.
 An even less expensive, student-oriented version, the Flip C213, has recently been released and earned lots of expert interest.
 It may be worth a look for those willing to sacrifice a little power.

 Acer Swift 3 (SF314-51-39NE) Review